GollyGood/dstack/documentation/configuration.md

     Additional synced directories that should be synced between the host and guest machine.
-This is supplied as an associative array where the key is the host machines directory and the value is the directory on the guest machine.
+This is supplied as an associative array where the key is the host machine's directory and the value is the directory on the guest machine.

     By default this is blank, however, some directories, such as, `assets` and